-We’ve used this publication in the past to broadcast warnings about hidden risks in employment law.
+We’ve used this column in the past to broadcast warnings about hidden risks in employment law.
 It’s an area swarming with liability dangers that can easily escape the attention of GPs, who tend to be more focused on high-profile issues like Dodd-Frank.
 Not long ago, for instance, we warned that employees who use social media like Facebook or Twitter to voice grievances at the firm could be exercising protected speech under federal law.

 The risk we’d like to discuss here, however, has broader implications for the private equity model itself.

 The US National Labor Relations Board (NLRB) seems ready to classify GPs that get heavily involved in portfolio companies’ hiring and firing practices as 'joint employers' for the purposes of the National Labor Relations Act.
 The reason that's a scary prospect?
 Because it means GPs would be legally bound by union collective bargaining agreements struck between portfolio company management and employees.
 So workers filing suit for unpaid overtime, say, or unfulfilled vacation time promises could bring a company’s private equity owner to court with it.
 Under current law, that can only happen if the GP directly controls the terms and conditions of employment at the portfolio company, which few sponsors ever do.
 In the next 12 months or so though, the NLRB will issue a ruling that could potentially widen the scope of that test – an outcome legal sources say is a strong possibility.

 “The ramifications if so could be pretty big for the private funds industry,” says Alan Berkowitz of law firm Dechert, who specializes in employment law.
 “Not only would this change impose significant transaction costs upon firms, but it could result in contractual liability for things like unfair labor practices, breaches of collective bargaining agreements, and health and welfare plan contributions.”